Retinoblastoma is a rare cancer

 U.S. are diagnosed with this type of cancer each year.
 It mostly happens in children

-the age younger than 5.
+younger than age 5.
 Most cases happen between infancy and age 2.
-Both boys and
+Both boys and girls

-girls are affected equally.
+are affected equally.
 Retinoblastoma can happen in either eye.
-But in about
+But in about 1 in 4

 Symptoms of retinoblastoma may